cfoust/sour/README.md

 * [ ] Save demos for any game played to IndexedDB and allow for download
 * [ ] Explore running Sour in a Web Worker rather than the rendering thread
 * [ ] Support all player models (right now it's just snout)
+* [ ] Use password field for queueing or room joining eg /connect sourga.me 28785 ffa
 * [ ] Stretch: spectate any running Sour match
 ### Map editing
 * [ ] Repair or port shaders that were disabled in the game upgrade